rpucella/rpucella.github.io/blog/_src/2026.posts/06-box-layout/_post.md

 It has enough differences though that it is worth describing here, if only to examine an alternative approach to layout.
 The biggest difference is that a box layout takes the overall size of the area into account, especially the height.
 I implemented it as a small Javascript library with an accompanying CSS file, to illustrate in practice.

-Basically, a box layout is a widget that, given a height and width, wraps around other widgets, called box widget.
+Basically, a box layout is a widget that, given a height and width, wraps around other widgets, called box widgets.
 A box widget is one of three kinds:

 - a generic widget
 - a horizontal layout of box widgets